ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ClosePort($hPort)
 ```
-This is an algorithm of the `ControlKeyboard.au3` script:
+This is an algorithm of the script:

-1. Switch to the already opened Notepad window with the `WinActivate` AutoIt function.
+1. Switch to the Notepad window with the `WinActivate` AutoIt function.

 2. Open the serial port with the `OpenPort` function.